Skip to main content

 • Command Center: The Compass interface for reviewing channels, models, and marketing decisions in one operator view.

-• First-party attribution: Attribution based on the data Triple Whale can collect and connect from your store, customer journey, and marketing activity.
+• First-party attribution: Attribution based on the data Triple Whale can collect and connect from your business, customer journey, and marketing activity.

 • Incrementality: A measurement method that helps estimate whether marketing activity caused additional business results that would not have happened otherwise.